samco-sdk/Java-SDK/README.md

 ###  <h3 id="quote">Quote:</h3>

-   Get market depth details for a specific equity scrip including but not limited to values like last trade price, previous close price, change value, change percentage, bids/asks, upper and lower circuit limits etc. This helps user with market picture of an equity scrip using which he will be able to place an order.
+   This API can be used to get market depth details for a specific equity scrip including but not limited to values like last trade price, previous close price, change value, change percentage, bids/asks, upper and lower circuit limits etc. This helps user with market picture of an equity scrip using which he will be able to place an order.

 #### Parameters: